sg3w/xlfknife/README.md

 # xlfknife

-A command-line utility to import and export xlf files.
+A command-line utility to import/merge or export *.xlf files in XLF, CSV, PO, JSON, PHP ....

 **DISCLAIMER**
 This Software is pre-alpha